Oghma-Infinium/Ascensio/README.md

 #### Installing Wabbajack

-Once you have completed pre-installation, download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases) from the Wabbajack Github.
-Extract the contents of the Wabbajack archive and place it in a folder such as `C:\Wabbajack` for example. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**.
-I recommend placing it on an SSD as it will work quicker on there.
+Once you have completed pre-installation, follow these steps to install Wabbajack:

+1. Create an empty folder named `Wabbajack` on the root of your drive, such as `C:\Wabbajack` for example. **DO NOT set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**.
+   > The `Wabbajack` folder does not need to be on an SSD, but it makes installing faster.
+You can set this location to be an HDD for the sake of saving space.

+2. Download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe) and place the `Wabbajack.exe` file inside the Wabbajack folder you created in Step 1.

+3. Double-click the `Wabbajack.exe` file that is now inside your Wabbajack folder to set up the program.

 ---

 #### Downloading and Installing Ascensio

-Downloading and installing Ascensio can take a while depending on your internet connection and computer.
-To install Ascensio, complete the following steps.
+Downloading and installing Ascensio can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
+Without Premium, you will need to manually click the `Slow Download` button for each mod.

 1. Open Wabbajack and click `Browse Modlists`.
 Then pick the `Skyrim Special Edition` from the game filter drop-down box or use the search bar to type in the name of the list.
 2. Press the download arrow on the Ascensio UI card and wait for it to download.
-3. Set the installation folder to be a path such as `C:\Games\Ascensio`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
+3. Set the `Modlist Installation Location` to a folder such as `C:\Ascensio`. **DO NOT set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**.
-> The download location does not need to be on a SSD, but it makes installing faster.
-The downloads location does not need to be on the same drive as the installation folder path either.
+    > The `Resource Download Location` does not need to be on an SSD, but it makes installing faster.
+You can set this location to an HDD for the sake of saving space.
-1. Press the play button to begin.
+4. Press the play arrow to begin.
-2. Turn on your favorite show or a nice long video essay as Wabbajack does its thing.
-Alternatively read through this readme again :D
-3. If the installation is successful, then rejoice and move onto [post installation](#post-installation-and-optional-setup).
-If the installation is unsuccessful, follow some of the pointers below or join the [discord server](https://discord.gg/WakingDreams) for support.
+5. If the installation is successful, then rejoice and move onto the [Post Installation](#post-installation-and-optional-setup) section.
+If the installation is unsuccessful, use the download links and tips below or join the [discord server](https://discord.gg/WakingDreams) for support.

 Sometimes Google Drive and MEGA will experience bandwidth caps, so below I have included the links to the files that require them.
 - [High Poly Head](https://drive.google.com/file/d/15_0njBUjHKidNnJPmLXEygzGVWsA3Zbq)